elclanrs/jq-idealforms-old/README.md

 ####`date`
 Must be a valid date.
 This filter effectively validates a date, so stuff like `13-13-2012` or `30/80/2000` would be invalid.
 You can use any format with 4 digit year and any delimiter character.
 The default format is `mm/dd/yyyy`.

+If you're loading jQuery UI, Ideal Forms will detect it and use the datepicker plugin to choose dates.
+It will also apply the custom format that you specify without having to configure the datepicker.
+It's seamless.

 ```javascript
 'myinput': {
   filters: 'date',